-Target Indicator Trigger and Actions Performance (25 th April 2013 - 31 st March 2021) Nature of performance Significance Mix of housing type and bedrooms in line with Ceredigion's current LHMA report.
-Number of Full or RM consents by housing type and bedroom number since adoption.
-Number of completions by housing type and bedroom number since adoption.
-Where aggregated figures are contrary to the proportions set out in the LHMA.
-Collaborative action will be taken with the Council's Housing section, with the See Appendix 7.
-0 focus on delivering more of the required dwelling type.
+Trigger and Actions Performano e Target Indicator (25 th April 2013 - 31 st )13 - 31 st March 2022) Nature of performance Significance Mix of housing type Number of Full or RM Where aggregated figures See Appendix 7. and bedrooms in line consents by housing type are contrary to the with Ceredigion's and bedroom number since proportions set out in the current LHMA report. adoption.
+LHMA.
+0 Number of completions by Collaborative action will be housing type and bedroom taken with the Council's number since adoption.
+Housing section, with the potential of increasing the focus on delivering more of the required dwelling type.

 The most recent LHMA (2020, which is still based on 2014 population projections) provides an update to the 2016 version which was considered in previous AMRs.
 The LHMA (2020) identifies that there is in terms of bedroom requirements, the greatest need for market housing is for 3 bed properties, whereas the greatest need for affordable homes is for 2 bed properties.
-The Strategic Housing Partnership consider housing needs and whilst increased provision of 1 & 2 bedroom accommodation was being achieved in recent years in accordance with the LHMA (2008), the impact of welfare reforms is yet to be fully realised but as time has moved on planning officers are negotiating a greater mix which should work through the system in the coming years.
+The Strategic Housing Partnership consider housing needs and whilst increased provision of 1- & 2-bedroom accommodation was being achieved in recent years in accordance with the LHMA (2008), the impact of welfare reforms is yet to be fully realised but as time has moved on planning officers are negotiating a greater mix which should work through the system in the coming years.

-Planning officers continue to work collaboratively with the Affordable Housing Officer and RSLs to ensure that the type of market and affordable housing secured on sites matches the needs of the local community.
+Planning officers continue to work collaboratively with the Affordable Housing Team and RSLs to ensure that the type of market and affordable housing secured on sites matches the needs of the local community.

 A new common housing register was launched in Ceredigion on 1st June 2016.
-Recent analysis of the register demonstrates that there is a significant need for 1 & 2 bedroom properties.
-An update of the LHMA 2020 is required in 2021 (using the 2018, population projections), however, Welsh Government is developing a LHMA model for use by Local Authorities which should be available December 2021.
-Welsh Government have advised that any updates use the new model.
+Recent analysis of the register demonstrates that there is a significant need for 1- & 2-bedroom properties.
+An update of the LHMA 2020 is required in 2022 (using the 2018, population projections), however.
+The current LHMA is in the process of being reviewed and updated and will be available for the next AMR in 2023.